-I’ll admit I’m biased when it comes editing (until recently I was a freelance editor), but I am a firm believer that writers need editors!
+I’ll admit I’m biased when it comes editing (I’m a freelance editor), but I am a firm believer that writers need editors!
 Heck, even editors need editors.

 Below I have brought together the 5 questions I was asked by writers most often during my time as an editor.